Thermal dynamics of lattice modes near a polaronic crossover: from the dilute polaron limit to a charge ordered state: Model and method

 Here the bare phonon propagator $D^{-1}_{0,ij}$ is defined through the equation-

 where we have analytically continued the Green's functions to real frequency and $D^{-1}_{0,ij}$ denotes the inverse propagator for the bare phonon.
 This involves a calculation that grows as $O(N^4)$ with increasing lattice size $N$.
-For lattices of size 16$\times$16, this computation was implemented.
+For lattices of size 18$\times$18, this computation was implemented.

-While we used the scheme above as our benchmark, we tried out an approximation, explored earlier in the context of DMFT, where the polarization is replaced by its $\omega_{m}=0$ component for all the Bose modes\cite{millis}.
+While we used the scheme above as our benchmark, we tried out an approximation, explored earlier in the context of DMFT, where the polarization is replaced by its $\omega_{m}=0$ component for all the Bose modes\cite{millis2}.
 This approximation renders a direct solution of Dyson's equation for the phonon propagator unnecessary.
 Instead, to extract the renormalized spectrum, one has to solve a single Hamiltonian problem for the bosons in real space for each background configuration.
-The eigenvalues determine the poles of phonon spectrum, with weights dictated by the eigenvector amplitudes on various sites.
-A low adiabatic ratio ($\Omega/t)$ justifies the scenario, if the dominant frequency dependence of $\Pi_{ij}(\omega)$ is on the scale of $t$.
-The approximation is justified in the strong coupling limit, as the imaginary part of the polarization becomes gapped out.
-Even in the weak coupling region, the effect of phonon broadening is not drastic.
-However, at intermediate coupling, where the polarons start to form and are disordered (the polaron liquid state), the phonon spectrum has significant lifetime corrections.
-If we approximate $\Pi^{m}_{ij}$ by a real quantity, this effect is not captured.
+The results reasonably match with full RPA in the weak and strong coupling windows, but aren't reliable near the crossover.

-The polaron crossover makes the phonons lose coherence even at very low $T$.
-On polaronic configurations, $\Pi_{ij}(\omega)$ is not translationally invariant.
-We take a Fourier transform of $D_{ij}$ with respect to ($\vec{R_{i}} -\vec{R_{j}}$), compute the phonon spectrum and finally average over equilibrium backgrounds at several temperatures.
+On structurally disordered configurations, $\Pi_{ij}(\omega)$ is not translationally invariant.
+We take a Fourier transform of $D_{ij}$ with respect to ($\vec{R_{i}} -\vec{R_{j}}$), compute the phonon spectrum and finally average over equilibrium backgrounds.
 From this Bose propagator, we also find out the phonon density of states (DOS) by tracing over momenta.
-The formulae used for computing $\Pi^{m}_{ij}$ and $D^{m}_{ij}$ in the $\omega_{m}=0$ approximation are quoted in the Appendix.
+The expressions for $\Pi^{m}_{ij}$ and $D^{m}_{ij}$ in the $\omega_{m}=0$ approximation are quoted in the Appendix.